Chicago Premises Liability Attorneys

 If you or someone you love has been injured in an accident caused by an unsafe condition on another person’s property, the owner or manager of that property may be held liable.
 If it can be established that the property owner’s negligence is what caused your accident, you have the grounds to file a premises liability claim or lawsuit.

-A Chicago premises liability attorney will be able to assess your case and advise you of your legal rights to seek monetary damages.
+A Chicago premises liability lawyer will be able to assess your case and advise you of your legal rights to seek monetary damages.
 Compensation may be pursued to cover medical bills, lost wages, lost earning potential, disfigurement, pain, suffering and other damages, depending upon the facts of your case.

 Property Owners’ Duty of Care